jtnystrom/Discount/README.md

 To compile the software, the SBT build tool (https://www.scala-sbt.org/) is needed.
 Although JDK 11 can be used, for maximum compatibility, we recommend compiling on JDK 8.
 Discount is by default compiled for Scala 2.12/Spark 3.1.
-(You can use Scala 2.11 and Spark 2.4.x by editing build.sbt and the various run scripts according to the comments in those files.)
+(You can use Scala 2.11/Spark 2.4.x by editing build.sbt and the various run scripts according to the comments in those files.
+Note that generally, Spark 3.x is only compatible with Scala 2.12, and Spark 2.4.x is only compatible with Scala 2.11.)

 The command `sbt assembly` will compile the software and produce the necessary jar file in target/scala-2.12/Discount-assembly-x.x.x.jar.
 This will be a "fat" jar that also contains some necessary dependencies.